 Most hill and trail races in the calendar will now require you to carry / wear fully waterproof kit.
 This is getting stricter for safety reasons, so although you don’t need to toe the line fully waterproofed, you generally do need to carry it with you somehow.
 For some trail races and short summer hill races you may not be required to carry it, so please check with the organisers what is on their kit list.
 Weather on the day could also play a part in some races decisions, so it can be wise to take options with you.

-An extra wonderful touch with any merino layers is they're odour free!
-I tend to favour cleanliness and have a fairly large washing pile at home, but if you're away on a trip and need to wear a baselayer back-to-back days then with a wool top you can hang it up overnight, wear it next day, and not smell like you are doing so ;-) Odlo baslayers are wonderful non merino options if you don’t want to spend as much on a top you can wear day after day.
-It uses ‘effect’ which is a silver anti odour treatment, and offer 2 weights of warmth.
+An extra wonderful touch with any merino layers is they're odour-free!
+I tend to favour cleanliness and have a fairly large washing pile at home, but if you're away on a trip and need to wear a baselayer back-to-back days then with a wool or polygiene top you can hang it up overnight, wear it next day, and not smell like you are doing so ;-) Odlo baselayers are wonderful non-merino options if you don’t want to spend as much on a top you can wear day after day.
+They brand it ZeroScent, which is a silver anti-odour treatment – available throughout their range, from singlets to warm thermal tops.